Europe's postal firms under fire as Amazon expands deliveries

 Shares in PostNL, TNT Express and UK Mail -- as well as Royal Mail -- have fallen 20-30 percent this year.
 Edmund Shing, global equity fund manager at BCS Asset Management, says such firms have their work cut out.

-"Before becoming positive on the sector, I would like to see them making efforts to improve productivity, adopt technologies like softwares to optimize logistics networks, cut labor costs and have a sustainable dividend policy," he told Reuters.
+"Before becoming positive on the sector, I would like to see them making efforts to improve productivity, adopt technologies like softwares to optimise logistics networks, cut labour costs and have a sustainable dividend policy," he told Reuters.

 "It's a very competitive market, growth prospects are limited and the barrier to entry is not very high.
 The danger for the market is that Amazon might replicate its experiment across Europe and other online companies such as eBay also launch their own delivery services to cut costs."